Karnataka 1st PUC Results 2025 Released: Check Your Scores Now

 In the following example it can be shown that the work and heat are not the state functions ofa system.
 Let us consider, that 1 mol ofice at (0°C and 1atm) is to be converted into water at the same temperature and pressure.

-CBSE Class 11 Chemistry Notes For Chapter 6 Chemical Thermodynamics Initial And Final State
+KSEEB Class 11 Chemistry Notes For Thermodynamics Initial And Final State

 This transformation can be carried out by following the two alternative ways given below.

-CBSE Class 11 Chemistry Notes For Chapter 6 Chemical Thermodynamics 2 Alternative Ways
+KSEEB Class 11 Chemistry Notes For Thermodynamics Alternative Ways

 In Work is done during rubbing but no heat is transferred.
 But in heat is transferred but no work is done.
 Although the initial and final states of the system are the same in both processes, the amount of work or heat involved in these processes is different.
 Thus, work done or heat transferred in a process depends on the route followed to carry out the process.